trofimovamw/2025-SC2-Data-Science/day-sc2-phylo-clustering/hands-on.md

 Breakfast uses the set of mutations of each sequences to compute a distance measure between sequences.
 These need to be precomputed, and this is commonly already done because we are interested in mutations for many reasons other than outbreak detection.

 For the sake of this course we will use a very fast method to identify mutations, which ignores insertions in the query (non-reference) sequence.
-You could also use MAFFT (see above).
+If you have a small set of sequences or you don't mind the calculation taking longer, you could also use MAFFT (see above) to build an MSA, or even use covsonar to directly calculate the mutations given a set of seqeunces.

 ```bash
 xzcat sequences.fasta.xz | minimap2 -a -x asm20 --sam-hit-only --secondary=no --score-N=0 -t 4 reference.fasta - | gzip > mapped-sequences.sam.gz